-The other great thing about frontend funnels is that you can direct people who have come through them to perform specific actions.
+The other great thing about feeder funnels is that you can direct people who have come through them to perform specific actions.
 You can point people towards a webinar, trial signup, to specific articles or videos of yours, and so on.

 In fact, I see a lot of people doing this, and to great effect!

-So not only are your frontend funnels actually building your business and pushing people into your campaigns and funnels (and supplying you with the most important thing to your business: customers), they’re boosting your traffic and social profiles too.
+So not only are your feeder funnels actually building your business and pushing people into your campaigns and funnels (and supplying you with the most important thing to your business: customers), they’re boosting your traffic and social profiles too.